 I’ve been hosting discussion sessions for a year or so now and continue to find them very rewarding.
 They’re a valuable way of getting tips and advice on teaching and of learning from experiences other than my own.
 They are always enjoyable to be part of, and a great opportunity to get to know other instructors and the tips and resources that they use during their workshops.
 Each session is one hour long, with a short questionnaire for the host to fill out after the call has finished.
 You can sign up to host whenever is convenient for you.

-To host a session, you don’t need to be a Trainer or a member of the Mentoring Subcommittee, or have an encyclopaedic knowledge of the Carpentries - you only need enough experience of teaching/organising workshops to feel confident when answering questions.
+To host a session, you do not need to be a Trainer or a member of the Mentoring Subcommittee, or have an encyclopaedic knowledge of The Carpentries - you only need enough experience of teaching/organising workshops to feel confident when answering questions.
 For more information about the sessions/hosting, see the relevant section of the Carpentries Handbook: https://docs.carpentries.org/topic_folders/mentoring/discussion_session.html

 If you think you’d be interested in getting involved in these sessions as a host, please feel free to contact me (firstname.lastname@example.org) and/or sign up to a scheduled session as a co-host on the etherpad: http://pad.software-carpentry.org/instructor-discussion.